na-ho/Async-Smart-Order-Router/README.md

 ## Status
 This project is in a proof of concept state.
-But can run to prove all of te designs.
+But can run to prove all of the designs.

 ## Design
 The project is designed with low latency and scalability in mind.